kymkdd/vanille/README.md

 >what are the features?

++ simple usage (i hope)
-it has multiple profiles optimised for various platforms such as twitter discord or emojis but it also offers raw video -> gif conversion (huge filesizes) as well as a fully custom profile for people who want full control over the output
++ multiple profiles suited for various platforms (discord, twitter, emojis) as well as the ability to make a custom one or write [your own profile](https://github.com/lazuleri/vanille/blob/master/_vanille/profiles.bat)
++ support for gifski which produces better gifs than the ffmpeg method (afaik vanille is the only use of it in a windows cui but i might be wrong)
++ *chocolat* an addon to vanille that can run standalone\* to edit existing gifs and do stuff like cropping resizing optimising exploding frames etc

 >is there caveats?

++ the automatic optimisation is a bit broken on vanille right now (it is fine on chocolat due to being written slightly differently)
 + it cannot make gifs that have a framerate higher than 50fps due to the limitation of gif itself if the source is 50+fps the framerate will be capped to 50
-+ the generated files can be quite large especially depending on how big the gif is, also note that you may need some headroom for certain "encoding" methods due to the need of having temporary raw png frames which can quickly add up (500+ mib for a 2s video clip @ 1920x804)
++ the generated files can be quite large especially depending on how big the gif is
+also note that you may need some headroom for certain "encoding" methods due to the need of having temporary raw png frames which can quickly add up (500+ mib for a 2s video clip @ 1920x804)
++ due to the way the program is structured it wont be able to support drag and drop from drives (letters) different from the drive vanille is on
++ due to the high level of optimisation of the gifs it is beyond my knowledge how to do to reverse them sorry about that (it is more complex than just playing it backwards due to transparency)
++ \*might cause issues due to it being designed as part of the vanille flow but it should be fine i hope

 >i found a bug or have a suggestion what to do?